 At Dumbarton Oaks Research Library and Collection in Georgetown, experience art as it is meant to be seen.
 Once owned by philanthropists and art collectors Robert and Mildred Bliss, today this “Home of the Humanities” is a Harvard University-owned library, museum, garden, and research facility, as well as a distinctive component of their Byzantine Studies program.
 It touts some of the world’s finest collections of Byzantine and Pre-Columbian art as well as a historic garden personally crafted by world-renowned landscape architect Beatrix Farrand and Mildred Bliss herself.

 This remarkable piece of historic Georgetown real estate is open and free to the public Tuesdays through Sundays.
 Plan your visit around any of their guided tours: for an inside look at the Dumbarton Oaks campus take their 60-minute Architecture Tour, join an introductory Garden Tour on a sunny afternoon, and get to know the collection personally on the Museum Highlights Tour, or feel free to browse at your leisure.
 Make sure you peruse The House Collection’s crowning jewel, the Music Room.
 Home to tapestries, antique furnishings, and a 1926 Ignacy Paderewski-signed Steinway grand piano, this room is the beating heart of the estate.
-For a special evening out, gather in the Music Room for one of their upcoming concerts, like Sandbox Percussion chamber quartet performance on March 1st, or head to the Fellowship House for an enlightening seminar on the fate of Byzantium or the impact of heritage.
+For a special evening out, gather in the Music Room for one of their upcoming concerts, like chamber quartet performance on March 1st, or head to the Fellowship House for an enlightening seminar on the or the

 If you’re a fan of the decorative arts, you can’t skip Hillwood Estate.
 The former home of Marjorie Merriweather Post, an art-collecting socialite in the early 20th-century, the Hillwood Estate, Museum, and Gardens now houses a world-class collection of sacred Russian artworks associated with the House of Romanov, an orchid-filled greenhouse, and even a putting green.
 Visit this mansion Tuesdays through Sundays with a suggested donation price of $18 per adult to help maintain the museum and gardens.